 - avoid the sun/minimize sun exposure during the peak daylight hours (10 am-6 pm)

 - wear a broad-brimmed hat as well as sun-protective clothing

 - never intentionally attempt to tan, either in the sun or a tanning bed

 Also, keep in mind that some medications can make you more susceptible to getting a sunburn.
 Some of the common categories of these are certain antibiotics, some blood pressure pills, many of the medications to treat acne, as well as numerous others.
 Individuals on such medications should exercise extra caution when out in the sun.

 Look out for a follow-up blog from us coming soon with more detail on ways you can protect yourself from the sun, reducing risk of sunburn, as well as premature aging and skin cancer.

 We hope you have fun and stay safe this summer!

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

-We hope to host an open house and free skin cancer screening at this clinic sometime in the fall, once social distancing and other COVID-19 safety measures are appropriately relaxed.
+We hope to host an open house and free skin cancer screening in Omaha, NE sometime in the fall, once social distancing and other COVID-19 safety measures are appropriately relaxed.
 In the meantime, for your convenience and availability please consider seeing us at this new clinical location in Omaha.
 Call us at (402) 933-3770 for more information or contact us to schedule a consultation.